Fabien-Chouteau/eagle-lander/README.md

 # eagle-lander
 Apollo 11 lunar lander simulator (Ada/Gtk/Cairo)

+To learn more about this simulator: ["The Eagle has landed"](http://blog.adacore.com/make-with-ada-the-eagle-has-landed).

 ## Build

 For this project you will need GNAT and GTKAda.
 You can find GPL versions at